Sports in Philadelphia: Ice hockey

 Philadelphia has had only brief experiences with top-level hockey aside from the Flyers.
-The Philadelphia Quakers were a National Hockey League team that played only one full season, 1930–31, at the Philadelphia Arena.
+The Philadelphia Quakers were a NHL team that played only one full season, 1930–31, at the Philadelphia Arena.
 The franchise, which had moved from Pittsburgh, folded after its only season in Philadelphia, during which the club set a record for the lowest winning percentage and the longest losing streak in league history—records that stood for over forty years.
-The Quakers were one of several NHL teams that folded in the 1930s, leaving the NHL with just six teams between 1942 and the 1967 expansion that brought the NHL to Philadelphia and five other American cities.
+The Quakers were one of several NHL teams that folded in the 1930s, leaving the NHL with just six teams between 1942 and the 1967 expansion that brought the NHL back to Philadelphia and to five other American cities.
 Len Peto attempted to bring the Montreal Maroons to Philadelphia in the 1940s, but the lack of both league support and a suitable arena prevented the Maroons from playing in Philadelphia.
 The Philadelphia Blazers played for one season in the World Hockey Association, a league that attempted to challenge the NHL's supremacy, using a rink constructed in Convention Hall at the Civic Center (later used by the Philadelphia Firebirds of the North American Hockey League and the American Hockey League).
 After the 1972–73 season, the Blazers moved to Vancouver and then Calgary, but the franchise folded in 1977.
 Another World Hockey Association franchise, the Jersey Knights, moved in November 1973 to the Cherry Hill Arena in Cherry Hill, New Jersey, and then relocated to San Diego before the start of the 1974–75 season.